 And in another slight of history, Petro reposted an amateur video in which masked vandals attempt to attack the installations of a TransMilenio station, stating: “This is not the USA, this is Bogotá.
 Same marches, same reasons, same repression.”
 By drawing a comparison between the modern-day equivalent of a lynching, and defending vandals ready to attack a transportation system used by essential workers in a pandemic, Petro not only mocks the legacy of George Floyd but four hundred years of slavery, discrimination and segregation.

-While Petro has flogged the Health Emergency on social media to attack President Duque and Mayor Claudia López, accusing both leaders of “following the disastrous example of Trump and whose failure will be measured in thousands of deaths,” a generation of young Colombians have no recollection of the horrific events that took place on November 6, 1985, when the M-19 guerrilla stormed the Palace of Justice, killing magistrates, clerks and judges before setting the building ablaze.
+While Petro has flogged the Health Emergency on social media to attack President Duque and Mayor Claudia López, accusing both leaders of “following the disastrous example of Trump [to reopen the economy] and whose failure will be measured in thousands of deaths,” a generation of young Colombians have no recollection of the horrific events that took place on November 6, 1985, when the M-19 guerrilla stormed the Palace of Justice, killing magistrates, clerks and judges before setting the building ablaze.
 The M-19 forged a shadowy alliance with the Medellín Cartel to destroy judicial evidence implicating Pablo Escobar as the head of a criminal organization.
 Gustavo Petro was an armed militant of the M-19 on the day the Marxist group orchestrated the attack.

 From the vantage of his moral pedestal, Petro seized a campaign to smear the integrity of Colombia’s Vice-President Martha Lucia Ramírez, after an investigative journalist revealed that in 1997 she posted U.S$150,000 bail for the release of her brother Bernardo Ramírez Blanco after he was arrested smuggling heroin capsules through Miami Airport.
 Ramírez Blanco was sentenced to 56 months in a south Florida correctional facility.